senzing-garage/knowledge-base/proposals/file-layout.md

    `data` and `g2` can certainly be mounted Read Only.
 1. Mounting volumes at `docker run` time allow for incremental development by allowing a developer to copy and modify one of the (data, etc, g2, var) directories, then test.
-1. Allows the same docker image to be run at different versions of Senzing.
+1. Allows the same docker image to be run with different versions of Senzing.

 1. Installing Senzing onto volumes with docker.
    Example: